 What is Git for?

-- Synchronize the project in the cloud with git servers (GitHub, Gitlab)
+Synchronize the project in the cloud with remote servers (GitHub, Gitlab)

 In short…